 Police officer who shot a Montreal man to death will not face charges

-Gibbs was shot three times by an officer who fired five bullets during a police intervention.

 The BEI was assigned in October 2019 to conduct a complete review of the evidence in the case, using expert reports to determine how the events on Aug.
-21, 2018 unfolded, leading to the death of the 23-year-old man.
+21, 2018 unfolded, leading to his death.

-The man's family told CTV News on Tuesday that it would not comment on the decision immediately.
+Retired police commander Andre Durocher said the officers likely had no choice.

+“It's quite clear that we were faced with a situation that we would call suicide by cop, one by which they want the cop to terminate their lives,” he said in an interview.

 His family has maintained that police used "excessive" and a "disproportionate" amount of force during their intervention, adding that Gibbs had ongoing mental health issues and it wasn't his first run-in with police.
 They have said, though, that they believe nothing could justify the officer's actions.